Richardson Creek Bridge 300 Replacement

 - Option 2: Build the bridge in two stages, one half at a time.
 The daily impact to commuters may be reduced, but the construction would last longer.

-The construction of this project is estimated to begin in 2021 pending permitting approval.
+The construction of this project may begin in 2024 pending the acquisition of construction funding and permitting approvals.

 - Environmental Review